-When the diagnosis code U07.1 is used, the Plan will waive the member deductibles, co-payments, and co-insurance for testing and treatment for COVID-19 for urgent care, office visit with diagnosis, emergency room, and in-patient hospital stays as long as such services meet the other covered service requirements under the Plan.
-The Plan will also waive member cost sharing for diagnosis codes Z03.818 and Z20.828 when there has been a possible or confirmed COVID-19 exposure, and for lab testing with HCPCS code U0001, HCPCS code U0002, or CPT code 87635 (as long as such services meet the other covered service requirements under the Plan).
+When the diagnosis code Uo7.1 is used, the Plan will waive the member deductibles, co-payments, and co-insurance for treatment for COVID-19 for urgent care, office visit with diagnosis, emergency room, and in-patient hospital stays as long as such services meet the other covered service requirements under the Plan.
+The Plan will also waive member cost sharing for diagnosis codes Zo3.818 and Z20.828 when there has been a possible or confirmed COVID-19 exposure.
 Please note there may be additional codes later adopted as set by public health entities.

 The Plan's usual network requirements will be waived for COVID-19 testing, but not treatment.